maximebories/graphCapture/README.md

 ## Workflow checklist

-1. Make sure that MongoDB is running and create the 'graphDB' database and 'nodes' collection:
+1. Make sure that MongoDB is running and create the 'graphDB' database and 'nodes' collection (check it is actually listening with `netstat -an | grep 27017` or `lsof -i :27017`, and yes, lsof is the best at everything)

 2. Install and/or update the dependencies using NPM